 Midwestern Securities Trading Company, LLC requires all Advisory Affiliates to pass a Series 65 or 66 exam and any other examinations required by any state in which they perform investment advisory functions.
 Further, they must maintain a curriculum of continuing education in areas related to investment and financial planning.
-Advisory representatives are FINRA registered representatives and affiliated with Midwestern Securities.
+Investment Advisory Representatives ("Advisory Representatives" or "IARs") are FINRA registered representatives and affiliated with Midwestern Securities.
 All representatives must comply with the individual state requirements regarding registration and licensing qualifications.
 Midwestern Securities and all representatives do not have minimum net worth or other criteria for performing investment advisory services and/or financial planning.